 Lab equipment: We are located in Laboratory-8 on the 1st floor of the ILS R&D building.
-We have equipped ourselves with most of the essential requirements for a crystallography lab.
-We have facilities for routine molecular biology, protein over-expression, protein purification and crystallization works.
-We also have Linux work stations for crystallographic computation work.
-The institute houses a biophysical characterization facility with equipment for experiments such as UV/Vis-spectroscopy, Fluorescence spectroscopy, ITC and CD-spectroscopy.
-Moreover, through our recent infrastructure grant from DBT for the establishment of ‘Bhubaneswar Biophysical Characterization Facility’ an Analytical Ultracentrifuge (Beckman Coulter – Optima AUC) and an in-house X-ray diffractometer (Rigaku MicroMax 007HF with a HyPix6000 photon counting detector) along with a crystallization robot (SPTLabTech Mosquito XTal3) have become fully functional.
-The grant is a joint one with NISER and their Cryo-EM through this grant is currently getting installed.
+We have equipped ourselves with most of the essential requirements for a structural biology lab.
+We have facilities for routine molecular biology, protein over-expression, protein purification, and crystallization works.
+We also have Linux workstations for computation work.
+The institute houses a biophysical characterization facility with equipment for experiments such as UV/Vis-spectroscopy, Fluorescence spectroscopy, ITC, and CD-spectroscopy.
+Moreover, through our recent infrastructure grant from DBT for the establishment of ‘Bhubaneswar Biophysical Characterization Facility’, an Analytical Ultracentrifuge (Beckman Coulter – Optima AUC) and an in-house X-ray diffractometer (Rigaku MicroMax 007HF with a HyPix6000 photon counting detector) along with a crystallization robot (SPTLabTech Mosquito XTal3) have become fully functional.
+The grant is a joint one with NISER, and their Cryo-EM (JEOL F200 cryo-TEM with a phase plate and Integrated HDAAF/STEM, with a CMOS GATAN camera) through this grant has also become functional.

-X-ray diffraction and SAXS experiments: For long, we have been depending on the facilities with friendly crystallographers elsewhere in the country for our diffraction experiments.
-Twice our data collection experiments were carried out at CSIR-IICT in Hyderabad (Dr Anthony Addlagatta’s facility).
+X-ray diffraction and SAXS experiments: For a while, we were dependent on the facilities with friendly crystallographers elsewhere in the country for our X-ray diffraction experiments.
 Now we have our very own in-house XRD facility.
-We do in-house SAXS experiments at IMTECH Chandigarh (Dr Ashish Ganguly’s laboratory), CSIR-CDRI Lucknow (Dr Ravishankar.
-R and Dr J. Venkatesh Pratap’s laboratories) and the Bio-SAXS facility at NCBS Bangalore.
-As for Synchrotron source, the beamlines of the European Synchrotron Radiation Facility (ESRF) located at Grenoble (France) are being used on a routine basis, through the support of ESRF Access Program of the Department of Biotechnology (DBT) for both SAXS and XRD.
-Similarly, we also use the XRD2 beamline at Elettra Synchrotron in Trieste, Italy, through the DST-funded scheme.
-We are regular users of the Protein Crystallography beamline (BL-21) of Indus-2, RRCAT, Indore (the Indian synchrotron light source) as well.
+We do in-house SAXS experiments at IMTECH Chandigarh (Dr. Ashish Ganguly’s laboratory) and CSIR-CDRI Lucknow (Dr. Ravishankar.
+R and Dr. J. Venkatesh Pratap’s laboratories).
+As for a Synchrotron source, the beamlines of the European Synchrotron Radiation Facility (ESRF) located at Grenoble (France) are being used on a routine basis through the support of the ESRF Access Program of the Department of Biotechnology (DBT) for both SAXS and XRD.
+Similarly, we have also used the XRD2 beamline at Elettra Synchrotron in Trieste, Italy, through the DST-funded scheme.
+Moreover, we are regular users of the Protein Crystallography beamline (BL-21) of Indus-2, RRCAT, Indore (the Indian synchrotron light source) as well.

 Funding status: Our group is running without significant glitches due to substantial intramural support from the institute.
-Also, we have completed four extramural projects; one each from SERB, and CSIR, and two from DBT, which helped our early stages of establishment.
-As of now, we have an ongoing extramural project funded by SERB.
+Also, we have completed five extramural projects, one from CSIR and two each from SERB and DBT, which helped our laboratory’s progress in a great way.
 The four-year RRSFP Infrastructure grant from DBT is the latest one that got added to our list of projects.